marionm/dotfiles/README.md

-Configuration files for Bash, Git, and Vim.
+Various configuration files, most notably for Vim and Git.

 Clone and apply with:
 ```